marcopennekamp/lore/specification/modules.md

 ##### Use Declarations

-The `use` declaration can be used to **introduce simple names** for other module members at their point of use.
+The `use` declaration can be used to introduce simple names for other module members at their point of use.
 It is also called an **import**.
 It has three flavors:

-1. **Simple:** Use a single member.
+1. **Simple:** Import a single member.

    ```
    use lore.Enum.map
    ```

-2. **Multiple:** Use multiple members of the same module.
+2. **Multiple:** Import multiple members of the same module.

    ```
    use lore.Enum.[map, flat_map]
    ```

-3. **Wildcard:** Use all members of a module.
+3. **Wildcard:** Import all members of a module.

    ```
    use lore.Enum._
    ```

-The `use` declaration can only be placed at the beginning of a module declaration.
-As fragments are also modules even without a top module declaration, `use` can also stand at the beginning of a file.
+The `use` declaration can only be placed at the beginning of a module declaration and at the beginning of a file.
 If a name is imported multiple times (from potentially different sources), the last `use` wins.

 ###### Example